adamchalmers/blog/content/kubernetes-problems.md

 Instead, most IngressControllers will collect a bunch of metrics.
 For example, Contour will monitor every HTTP request that it forwards to your service, and track the latency and the HTTP status.
 It then exposes these in [Prometheus metrics](https://projectcontour.io/guides/prometheus/) that you can scrape and graph.
 This is really convenient, because you save time by not implementing these metrics yourself.
 And when your service goes down, you'll know, because you'll see the Contour metrics for this namespace/service showing spikes in latency or HTTP 5xx responses.

+## Problem: I want isolation from other projects using the same cluster

+Your k8s project has gone well.
+You shipped the project, everyone loves it.
+The CTO comes over and asks "how was Kubernetes?"
+Blinking back tears, you say "not too bad".
+Your team buys you a mug that says "Best YAML Writer".

+Other teams learn from your success and start deploying their projects on Kubernetes.
+One day they come to you and complain because your Deployment broke their Deployment.
+Huh?
+What happened?

+It turns out, you wrote a Deployment that matches any pods with the labels `role: backend`.
+This works fine when you're the only team working in k8s -- you write a pod template with the label `role: backend`, and it gets replicated in the Deployment.
+What if another team deploys a Pod of their own with `role: backend`?
+Your Deployment is going to match that Pod, and it'll start replicating another team's stuff!
+What should you do?

+One solution would be to always add a little prefix to those labels, so instead of `backend` your teams agree to use labels like `kangaroo-backend` and `emu-backend`.
+This relies on everyone having the discipline to keep to the rules.
+Even if everyone agrees, eventually someone might make a mistake, slip up, and deploy something with the wrong label.
+This could cause serious problems!
+Imagine if you accidentally replicated a service that was supposed to be a singleton!

+Luckily Kubernetes has a built-in way to isolate teams from each other.
+It's called a [Namespace].
+They let you isolate teams or projects from each other, so their names don't clash.
+Just like how multiple types can export methods with the same name, for example, `String::new` and `File::new`.
+Just use `--namespace` in the kubectl CLI to choose which namespace you want to deploy to.

+> Note: at Cloudflare, we usually use two namespaces per team, e.g. "datalossprevention-staging" and "datalossprevention-production".
+Then when we deploy new K8s changes, we can deploy them in staging to make sure they work, and then deploy them in prod, knowing our changes won't interfere with other teams.

 # Conclusion

 Web apps face the same problems, no matter where they're deployed.
 Managing and load-balancing across replicas, limiting network privileges, zero-downtime upgrades -- none of these are unique to Kubernetes.
 You might already know how to solve them in your favourite deployment model.
 Kubernetes provides pretty good out-of-the-box solutions for solving them too, you've just got to translate the standard solutions into Kubernetes jargon (pods, deployments, etc).